Registering for Classes

 What are discussion sections ("+dis") and labs ("+lab")?
 Do I have to register for them?

-Discussion sections (+dis) and labs (+lab), if offered, are required course components.
 Discussion sections typically offer smaller class sizes and provide opportunities for interactive materials review and discussion.
 Lab sections offer opportunities for hands-on learning, for example through lab experiments.
-Students only need to choose one associated discussion or lab section per course.
+Discussion sections (+dis) and labs (+lab) are required for some courses.
+You only need to choose one discussion section or lab per course that requires them.

 Can I change my discussion section or lab time without losing my seat in the lecture?